gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 # Noise Points

-Some datasets feature **noise points** to make the clustering problem more difficult
-(e.g., outliers or irrelevant points in between the actual clusters).
+To make the clustering task more challenging, some benchmark datasets feature **noise points** (e.g., outliers or irrelevant points in-between the actual clusters).
 They are specially marked in the ground-truth vectors: we assign them cluster IDs of 0.